mcsx03/mcsx03.github.io/SVG_EmailAttachments.md

 }
 </style>

-This is one from a while back.
-But still some good information.
-I was seeing lots of emails with svg attachments.
+This is one from a while back, but still seeing these emails in circulation.
+Emails are being sent with SVG attachment.
 Most lead to stealers/rats like AgentTesla and XWorm.
 Here is a yara rule I came up with and the process I went through.

 Starting point was a handful of svg attachments found in circulation.
 From the handful of attachments, there were six unique hashs I could start with.
 I tossed these into VirusTotal:
 <a href="Screenshots/SVG1.png">